 Craig Sorgi - Concertmaster

-Craig Sorgi has been a member of the San Antonio Symphony First Violin section since 1982 and during the 2004-2006 and 2012-2013 concert seasons he was appointed Acting Assistant Concertmaster.
+Craig Sorgi has been a member of the San Antonio Symphony First Violin section since 1982 and during the 2004-06 and 2012-13 concert seasons he was appointed Acting Assistant Concertmaster.
 Craig was also the Concertmaster of the San Antonio Opera from 1999 until it ceased operations in 2012.
-In 2005, he was invited by Maestro David Mairs to be the Concertmaster of the Mid-Texas Symphony.
+In 2005, he was invited by then Music Director David Mairs to be the Concertmaster of Mid-Texas Symphony.